bsapiro/presentations/SECTOR 2016 - G.Tool/SECTOR.md

 <!-- read the configuration file, load plugins (global and project), Load data structures (/classes) load data aggregators /aggregates -->

 ---
-_Note:_ *Release 1* of G.Tool focuses on achieving parity with at least Excel (the defacto standard for GRC).
+_Note:_ *Release 1* of G.Tool was built to at least achieve parity with at least Excel (the defacto standard for GRC) but it is far more capable.

 ---
 <center>